robisim74/angular-l10n/README.md

     });
 ```

-#### Angular-CLI webpack
+#### Angular-CLI
-No need to set up anything, just import in your code.
+No need to set up anything, just import it in your code.

-#### Via webpack
+#### Tree shaking via rollup or webpack
-No need to set up anything, just import in your code.
+No need to set up anything, just import it in your code.

 #### Ionic 2
 [Using Ionic 2](https://github.com/robisim74/angular2localization/blob/master/doc/spec.md#Appendix%20A) with this library.